California Spinal Cord Injury Lawyer

 Due to the high cost, even families with excellent medical insurance may not be financially able to afford the best available treatments.
 If the accident that caused spinal cord injury was due to another person's careless or malicious behavior, victims have a legal right to pursue an injury lawsuit to hold the individual or company responsible for the injury.

-These type of injury cases are often complex and require a large financial commitment to prosecute.
+These types of injury cases are often complex and require a large financial commitment to prosecute.
 Victims need to make sure their personal injury law firm has the resources to invest in their injury case.

 If you or someone you love has sustained a serious spinal cord injury in any type of accident in California, you have nothing to lose by discussing what happened with our attorneys.
-We will always seek to recover the full amount of compensation you deserve for your life-changing injuries, so please do no hesitate to call our office for more information about how we can help you.
+We will always seek to recover the full amount of compensation you deserve for your life-changing injuries, so please do not hesitate to call our office for more information about how we can help you.

 We have offices in Century City and the San Fernando Valley.

 Your case is important to us!
-Call us right away to to speak with our top-rated personal injury attorneys that are passionate about helping the injured and their families:
+Call us right away to speak with our top-rated personal injury attorneys that are passionate about helping the injured and their families: